-1. Rocket specifications
+1. Rocket specifications for the European Launch

 An example of a rocket launch is given below and could differ from the one used in the final launch campaign.

 Rockets used for CanSat launches can vary in capacity and specifications.
 Some of these rockets can launch up to 20 CanSats at a time.